 Recertification encourages Certified Child Life Specialists to keep current with their profession and acts as a vehicle for demonstrated commitment to continued growth in the field of child life.
 Patients and families have a right to service provided by child life specialists who have demonstrated entry-level competence and who maintain knowledge of current practices in the field.

-There are two ways individuals can recertify: through Professional Development Units (PDU) or Recertification by Exam.
-Read below to learn more about each option.
+There are two ways individuals can recertify: through Professional Development Units (PDUs) or by taking the Child Life Certification Exam.

 Current Certified Child Life Specialists are not required to complete the Eligibility Assessment.
-However, prior to registering the exam, candidates should read and fully understand the content of the Candidate Manual.
+However, prior to registering the exam, candidates should read and fully understand the content of the Child Life Professional Certification Candidate Manual.